 Have you ever tried sleeping on a buckwheat pillow?
-I’m going to guess the answer is “no.” And it’s your skepticism of these weird things that brought you to this page.
-The disadvantages of buckwheat pillows are legitimate, but probably a bit overblown.
+I’m going to guess the answer is “no.” And it’s your skepticism of these odd pillows that brings you to this page.

 I too was very skeptical when I first tried a buckwheat pillow.
 It actually took me several weeks to really get used to it.
 Now, I love them so much that I manufacture and sell them (go ahead, click the Hullo logo up there in the corner!).